BespokeSynth/BespokeSynth/CONTRIBUTING.md

 - Make sure that you are using the latest version.
 - Read the [documentation](https://www.bespokesynth.com/docs/index.html) and the [community-written documentation](https://github.com/BespokeSynth/BespokeSynthDocs/wiki) carefully and find out if the functionality is already covered, maybe by an individual configuration.
 - Perform a [search](https://github.com/BespokeSynth/BespokeSynth/issues) to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
 - Check on [our Discord](https://discord.gg/YdTMkvvpZZ) to see if the feature already exists or to discuss it.
+There is the #feature-request channel to ask or discuss enhancements.
 - Find out whether your idea fits with the scope and aims of the project.
 It's up to you to make a strong case to convince the project's developers of the merits of this feature.

 <!-- omit in toc -->
 #### How Do I Submit a Good Enhancement Suggestion?